keymanapp/keyman/windows/src/README.md

 components are Delphi-based, but if you are working just in Keyman Core, the compiler, or Keyman Engine's C++ components, you may be able to get away without building them.
-In this situation, we recommend copying the relevant Delphi-built components into bin folders from a compatible installed version of Keyman for testing and debugging purposes.
+In this situation, we recommend copying the relevant Delphi-built components into windows/bin folders from a compatible installed version of Keyman for testing and debugging purposes.

 ### Release builds